-Jason Squires from Squires Online Personal Fitness Program is our guest contributor today.
+Jason Squires from Squires Online Personal Fitness Program is our guest contributor today (note: no longer in business but the info is still relevant).

 You know it's beneficial to your body physically to exercise but I challenged Jason to come up with at least 20 mental reasons to exercise.
 He surpassed my expectations and came up with 29.